The Neva Masquerade as well as the Siberian cat has its origin in Russia.

 This affectionate breed makes an ideal lap cat and a wonderful companion who will bring their owner years of happiness, as their lifespan can exceed 16 years.

-Siberians take five years to fully mature physically, but keep their kitten-like personalities throughout their life They like high places and are powerful leapers, their sharp wit and muscular bodies enable them to be good hunters and excellent mousers.
+They like high places and are powerful leapers, their sharp wit and muscular bodies enable them to be good hunters and excellent mousers.
 They can be easily trained to do simple tricks such as how to stay off tables, off counters, play fetch, and be leash trained.
 If not given cause to fear water, they love fresh running water and will drink from a running faucet, preferring it to drinking out of a water bowl.
 Occasionally not only supervising your bath or shower, but actually joining you.

 Possessing a hardy constitution with no known genetic defects, and hypo-allergenic.